John Fozard: Personal life

 Fozard married Mary Ward in 1951, but they divorced in 1985.
 They had two sons.
 He later married Gloria Roberts in 1985, and they lived in Alexandria, Virginia.

-He was awarded the OBE in 1981.
+He was appointed an Officer of the Order of the British Empire (OBE) in the 1981 Birthday Honours.
 He died from liver failure, aged 68.

 Quotations

 John Fozard was the most capable chief designer I have ever known.
 He was brilliant but he was a Yorkshire man.
 He'd got an ego five times the size of the county...